 Tomato Allergy

-45% of the population suffer with a food intolerance.
-The ones we hear about most are Wheat, Milk, Gluten, Egg and Yeast (which are already well catered for in the supermarkets with their “Free From” ranges of foods).
-In December 2005 labelling laws ruled that the top 14 allergens had to be listed on all food products.
-Unfortunately tomatoes is not one of them.
+Around 45% of the population suffer with a food allergy or intolerance.
+The ingredients we hear about most are Wheat, Milk, Gluten, Egg and Yeast.
+Supermarkets already cater for these their “Free From” ranges of foods.
+In December 2005 labelling laws ruled that all food products had to have the top 14 allergens listed.
+Unfortunately tomato allergy is not one of them.

-GP’s are not trained in Allergy and it can be a battle getting a referral to see an allergist when you have life threatening problems, there are few clinics and waiting lists can be months.
-Food Intolerance is not recognised at all on the NHS and there is no official testing for this.
-The Gold Standard way would be a referral to a dietician who has an interest in intolerance to help do a food elimination diet.
+GP’s do not always do allergy training.
+It can be a battle getting a referral to see an allergist. when you have life threatening problems, there are few clinics and waiting lists can be months.
+Food Intolerance was not recognised on the NHS until recently.
+There is still no official method of testing.
+Use of a food diary followed by referral to a dietician who has an interest in intolerance is a good route to take.
+They will be able to help plan a food elimination diet to suit your requirements.

-Ally’s range of tomato free sauces have been especially formulated for the growing number of people who have chosen for positive health reasons or been forced through allergy or illness to exclude tomatoes (or all nightshades) from their diet.
+Our tomato free sauces have been specially formulated for people who choose to exclude tomatoes (or all nightshades) from their diet for positive health reasons.
 All nightshades contain solanine in some form, named as solanine (potatoes), tomatine (tomatoes), alpha-solanine (aubergine) or solanadine (chillies and peppers).
 They also contain nicotine in small amounts.
 Nicotine has a synergistic action with solanine as it stimulates the production of acetylcholine (whereas solanine inhibits it).
 This means that some people may be specifically allergic to tomatoes, but fine with other nightshades.

-Nightshade plants include tomatoes, potatoes, aubergines, chili peppers, tobacco and of course the deadly nightshade Atropa Belladona.
+Nightshade plants include tomatoes, potatoes, aubergines, chilli peppers, tobacco and of course the deadly nightshade Atropa Belladona.

-There are groups of people who cannot tolerate nightshades in their diets, choosing to avoid them, finding that eliminating them helps alleviate a variety of problems (including mental, emotional and physical).
+There are groups of people who cannot tolerate nightshades in their diets, choosing to avoid them.
+Eliminating nightshades helps alleviate a variety of problems (including mental, emotional and physical).
 The following groups of people may benefit from avoiding nightshades:

-1. PEOPLE WITH ARTHRITIS – Some researchers believe that arthritis is misdiagnosed in people who are in fact just suffering joint aches and swelling arising from consumption of nightshades.
+1. PEOPLE WITH ARTHRITIS.
+Some researchers believe that joint aches and swelling arising from consumption of nightshades is misdiagnosed as arthritis.
 One in three arthritics react badly to nightshades.
 These individuals frequently have a sensitivity to the solanine chemicals present in these foods.
 It can take up to six months of exclusion of nightshades from the diet to achieve a beneficial effect.
-Lupus and Still’s disease are also associated with tomato consumption.
+Lupus and Still’s disease are sometimes associated with eating tomatoes.

 2. MACROBIOTICS – since the 1960s, the macrobiotic diet has recommended avoidance of all nightshades.
-This proven diet for health and longevity is followed by celebrities such as Sadie Frost, Gwyneth Paltrow, Chris Martin of Coldplay and Madonna.
+Celebrities such as Sadie Frost, Gwyneth Paltrow, Chris Martin of Coldplay and Madonna follow this proven diet for health and longevity.

 3. CHILDREN WITH ECZEMA – for some children the elimination of nightshades from the diet helps clear eczema, particularly around the mouth.

-4. GASTRO ESOPHOGAL REFLUX DISEASE – consumption of nightshade vegetables, particularly tomatoes, can causes a reaction where the stomach contents are pushed back up the esophagus towards the throat with symptoms of heartburn, chest pain, choking while lying down and asthma symptoms when sleeping.
+4. GASTRO ESOPHOGAL REFLUX DISEASE.
+Consumption of nightshade vegetables, particularly tomatoes, can causes a reaction where the stomach contents are pushed back up the oesophagus towards the throat.
+Symptoms of heartburn, chest pain, choking while lying down and asthma when sleeping.

 5. THOSE QUITTING SMOKING – some programmes to help people give up cigarettes also recommend giving up nightshade foods in order to completely eliminate low level nicotine intake and consequent re-addiction.